Of Metropolitan

 As this conference strives to be an inclusive and welcoming environment, where all participants in our food system can participate, we do not wish that the registration fee

 Following completion of the registration form above, please follow the link below to complete registration by paying the $25 registration fee.
-This tax-deductible donation to support costs of the conference and towards building more sustainable food systems. serve as a limitation to anyone.
-If in need of assistance, please contact us to be considered for scholarship assistance.
+This tax-deductible donation to support costs of the conference and towards building more sustainable food systems.

 Any additional amount above the $25 will go towards supporting conference scholarships towards those needing assistance.
 Please consider contributing, if able.